-

 Program Description

-USAID's Leaders Advancing Democracy (LEAD) Mongolia Program was a five-year initiative helping to build the next generation of democracy champions across Mongolia.
+USAID's Leaders Advancing Democracy (LEAD) Mongolia Program was a five-year initiative helped build the next generation of democracy champions across Mongolia.

 World Learning partnered with USAID on this important initiative to support Mongolia’s best and brightest young democracy advocates to realize their vision for positive change in their country.
-Our participants, known as LEAD Fellows, worked together to create positive change in the areas of poverty and unemployment, environment and urbanization, and transparency and anti-corruption and were trained to be inclusion champions, equipped with best practices to incorporate inclusion in their projects and careers and advance their understanding of inclusive democracy and development.
+Our participants, known as LEAD Fellows, worked together to create positive change in the areas of poverty and unemployment, environment and urbanization, and transparency and anti-corruption and were trained to incorporate inclusion in their projects and careers and advance their understanding of inclusive democracy and development.
 By the conclusion of the LEAD Mongolia Program, these LEAD Fellows formed a robust and inclusive network of confident young Mongolian and international leaders with strong democratic values, working together to shape policy, bolster civic activism, and realize their vision for positive change in Mongolia and in the region.

 Program Goals